Types of Anesthesia and Your Anesthesia Care Provider

 it may be absorbed into the skin.
 If a large area needs to be numbed, or if a local

-anesthetic injection will not work well enough, another type of anesthesia may be
+anesthetic injection won't work well enough, another type of anesthesia may be used.

 Regional anesthesia is used to numb only the part of the body that will have the surgery.

 First, a local anesthetic is injected in the area of nerves that provide feeling to

 that part of the body.
 Then a regional anesthesia is used.
 There are two forms of

 Spinal anesthetic.
 This is used for lower abdominal, pelvic, rectal, or lower extremity surgery.
 A single

 dose of the anesthetic is injected into the area around the spinal cord.
 The injection

 is done in the lower back.
 It causes numbness in the lower body.
 This type of anesthesia